 Dealing and recovering from heartbreak is like handling a loss – something has died, and you’re mourning it.
 People cope differently.
 Some bury themselves in work and activities to take their minds off it.
 Others go through the wringer.
 It comes with tears, regret, hurt, loss of appetite, and sometimes, binge eating, insomnia and so on.

 I’m going to give a few pointers on how to deal with heartbreak.
-Some are first hand, tried, and accurate methods and others are the reasonable suggestions that people give.
+Some are first-hand, tried, and accurate methods and others are reasonable suggestions that people give.

 I have heard different methods on how to cope during a heartbreak, but they all don’t seem right.
 Just not altogether cohesive.
 We are all wired differently.
 What may work for my friend might not work for me.
 Yes, I said I don’t agree with some methods, but there are others that I wholeheartedly endorse.

-- Love Yourself!
 It is the Holy Grail.
 Despite the moping around, do not think less of yourself.
 Never feel unworthy of anything or anyone.
 You’re not damaged.
 You’re only going through a renovation period.
-Everything has been torn down, and it looks terrible, but it is for newer and stronger, more beautiful furnishings be put up.
+Everything has been torn down, and it looks terrible, but it is for newer and stronger, more beautiful furnishings to be put up.

-- Glow-Up!
 I love this one.
 After everything, enjoy yourself!
-Drink water, make your hair, nails got to be ‘fleeked’ out, the face needs to beat, add a little swagger to your walk, and glow, baby!
+Drink water, make your hair, nails got to be ‘fleeced out, the face needs to beat, add a little swagger to your walk, and glow, baby!
 Glow!

 Side note: There is no definite time in which a person gets over a heartbreak.
 Some get over it in a matter of days, some weeks and others a long time.
 Don’t speed up the process.
 There is no rush.
 Go at your own pace till you are completely over it.